 Visiting St Kitts and Nevis on a superyacht charter is simply magical.
-The two-island nation of St Kitts and Nevis is a relative latecomer to the luxury yachting scene but is an increasingly appealing destination.
+The two-island nation is a relative latecomer to the luxury yachting scene but has become an increasingly appealing destination.
 Read on to discover why you should visit this idyllic pair of Caribbean islands on a charter vacation.

 Located in the northern arc of the Leeward Islands, St Kitts and Nevis gained independence from the UK in 1983 following over 350 years of changing hands between the French and English.